-(4) Grantees shall demonstrate, where applicable, how they will provide payments in lieu of taxes, assessments, or charges otherwise due to elements of local government.

-- 32366. (a) The conservancy may acquire from willing sellers or transferors interests in real property and improve, lease, or transfer interests in real property, in order to carry out the purposes of this division. - (b) The conservancy may acquire a fee interest in land, but shall transfer that interest within two years of the acquisition to another public agency or a nonprofit organization. - 32368.
+- (2) The manner in which the land will be managed. - (3) How the cost of ongoing operations, maintenance, and management will be provided, including an analysis of the maintaining entity's financial capacity to support those ongoing costs. - (4) Grantees shall demonstrate, where applicable, how they will provide payments in lieu of taxes, assessments, or charges otherwise due to elements of local government. - 32366.
+The conservancy may acquire from willing sellers or transferors interests in real property and improve, lease, or transfer interests in real property, in order to carry out the purposes of this division.
+However, the conservancy shall not acquire a fee interest in real property. - 32368.
 The conservancy may enter into an agreement with a public agency, nonprofit organization, or private entity for the construction, management, or maintenance of facilities authorized by the conservancy. - 32370.
 The conservancy shall not exercise the power of eminent domain. - 32372. (a) The conservancy may pursue and accept funds from various sources, including, but not limited to, federal, state, and local funds or grants, private philanthropy, gifts, donations, bequests, devises, subventions, grants, rents, royalties, or other assistance and funds from public and private sources. - (b) The conservancy may accept fees levied by others. - (c) The conservancy may create and manage endowments. - (d) All funds received by the conservancy shall be deposited in the fund for expenditure for the purposes of this division. - 32376.
 Within two years of hiring an executive officer, the board shall prepare and adopt a strategic plan to achieve the goals of the conservancy.
 The plan shall describe its interaction with local, regional, state, and federal land use, recreation, water and flood management, and habitat conservation and protection efforts within and adjacent to the Delta.
 The strategic plan shall establish priorities and criteria for projects and programs, based upon an assessment of program requirements, institutional capabilities, and funding needs throughout the Delta.
-The strategic plan shall be consistent with the Delta Plan, the Delta Protection Commission's Regional Sustainability and Land Use Plan, the Central Valley Flood Protection Plan, the Suisun Marsh Preservation Act, and the Habitat Management, Preservation and Restoration Plan for the - 39 Suisun Marsh.
+The strategic plan shall be consistent with the Delta Plan, the Delta Protection Commission's Regional Sustainability and Land Use Plan, the Central Valley